joelburton/glide/docs/tutorial/index.rst

    # Lots of output, ending with ...
    Successfully installed <list of products>

-.. warning:: These commands won't work yet!
+.. todo:: These commands won't work yet!

 Optional Components
 -------------------